mbwhite/composer-sample-applications/packages/digitalproperty-app/README.md

 ## Step 1: Getting Hyperledger Fabric running

-These scripts use Node v6, and bash, which are Hyperledger Composer dependencies.
-Choose a directory that you wish to have the setup scripts within.

 1. In a directory of your choice (will assume `~/fabric-tools`) get the zip file that contains the tools.
 There are both .zip and .tar.gz formats
 ```
 $ mkdir ~/fabric-tools && cd ~/fabric-tools